 A pair of cross-country skiers whizz by when the team, led by Viper, makes a left turn into a small trail tucked into the trees.

-“We call this place ‘Narnia’”, says Megan from behind me.
+“We call this place ‘Narnia’”, says Megan from the helm.

 Narnia, you would agree, is a fitting name.